-If you think that there’s truly a “perfect house” out there just waiting for you, please understand that you mistaken.
+If you think that there’s truly a “perfect house” out there just waiting for you, please understand that you are mistaken.
 There’s not.
 I’m just being straight with you.

 #2 Plan Ahead

-Since you’re moving anyway, go ahead and start packing up as much of the non-essential items in your home as possible.
+Since you’re moving anyway, go ahead and start packing up as many of the non-essential items in your home as possible.
 Ask friends to help!
 Declutter and clean your home throughout and then just plan on keeping it that way.
 You never know when someone will want to show your home.

 #3 Exercise Is Great